 Sour cream is a cultured dairy product.
 This means that it is cream that has been treated with microorganisms to turn it sour.
 This thickens the cream and gives it a new flavor profile.
+But really, here’s what you need to know about how sour cream is used in cakes.

 This was originally discovered before the invention of refrigerators as storage at room temperature would have caused the milk to sour and go off.
 The microorganisms in milk naturally include bacteria and yeast which can cause mould growth.